 There are a number of detailed articles already written on this subject and I ended up with a SSH config (

 Host personal HostName github.com User git AddKeysToAgent yes UseKeychain yes IdentitiesOnly yes IdentityFile ~/.ssh/id_rsa Host work HostName github.com User git AddKeysToAgent yes UseKeychain yes IdentitiesOnly yes IdentityFile ~/.ssh/id_rsa_work

 The idea being that when cloning a repo that I would specify which account to use and any actions after on that repo would happen as that account i.e.

 git clone git@personal:wibosco/CoreDataServices.git

-But more importantly I was able to improve my work-life balance by removing that general sense of unease I would sometimes get by being able to avoid any work-related notifications during my personal time.
-I don't have any data on how this change impacted by productivity but I imagine that this made me more productive in both my professional and personal programming activities.
+Even with the inconvenience of having to manually add and remove keys from the SSH Agent I was able to improve my work-life balance by removing that general sense of unease I would get by being able to avoid work-related updates during my personal time.
+I don't have any data on how this change impacted my productivity, but I imagine that this made me more productive.

 What do you think?
 Let me know by getting in touch on Twitter - @wibosco